Are you already reporting in line with the United Nations Global Compact or starting to think about becoming a UNGC Participant?

 - A statement of continued support signed by the CEO of the company;

 Organisations will have to communicate their efforts within a standardised ‘Universal Submission Period’ running between the 1st of March and the 30th of June of each year.

 Moreover, the ‘non-communication period’ will be reduced from 12 months to 6 months.

-This means that if a company fails to submit its CoP Questionnaire by the 31st of May, it will enter a 6-month period (1st of June to 30th of November) during which is publicly labelled as ‘Non-Communicating’ on the UNGC website.
+This means that if a company fails to submit its CoP Questionnaire by the 30th of June, it will enter a 6-month period (1st of July to 30th of December) in which is publicly labelled as ‘Non-Communicating’ on the UNGC website.

-If within this period, the organisation still does not submit its CoP Questionnaire, it will be delisted as a UNGC participant from the 1st of December of the same year.
+If within this period, the organisation still does not submit its CoP Questionnaire, it will be delisted as a UNGC participant from the 1st of January of the following year.

 The new CoP Questionnaire

 The online multiple-choice CoP Questionnaire will contain an extensive set of questions that measure and assess a company’s integration and progress on related topics to the Ten Principles and the SDGs.

 Consequently, the old narrative report-based methodology will no longer be valid from 2023 onwards.